containers/podman/docs/source/markdown/options/userns.container.md

 Set the user namespace mode for the container.

-If `--userns` is not set the default value is determined as follows.
+If `--userns` is not set, the default value is determined as follows.
 - If `--pod` is set, `--userns` is ignored and the user namespace of the pod is used.
 - If the environment variable **PODMAN_USERNS** is set its value is used.
+- If `userns` is specified in `containers.conf` this value is used.
 - Otherwise, `--userns=host` is assumed.

 `--userns=""` (i.e., an empty string) is an alias for `--userns=host`.